-Student activities include Phi Theta Kappa, Multicultural Club, College Republicans, FROG (Forever Representing Our God), Youth for Understanding, GLBTQ Alliance, and events sponsored by the Student Activities Council and Student Senate.
+Student activities include Phi Theta Kappa, Multicultural Club, College Veterans Association, Ecology Club, Filmmakers Club, FROG (Forever Representing Our God), , GLBTQ Alliance, Information Technology (IT) Club, STEM Club, and events sponsored by the Student Activities Council and Student Senate.
 MCC also has cheerleading and intercollegiate basketball, baseball, softball, soccer, and volleyball.
 MCC's campus includes a library, student center, apartment-style student housing, science laboratories, and an outdoor biology study area.
 The College participates in federal and state financial aid programs.

 Marshalltown Community College was founded in 1927 as Marshalltown Junior College, a part of the Marshalltown Community School District.
-In 1966, in compliance with laws enacted by the 1965 Iowa Legislature to provide for post-secondary education in the state of Iowa, the College moved under the jurisdiction of the Iowa Valley Community College District (Merged Area VI).
+In 1966, in compliance with laws enacted by the 1965 lowa Legislature to provide for post-secondary education in the state of Iowa, the College moved under the jurisdiction of the Iowa Valley Community College District (Merged Area VI).

 The College continues to develop its campus on a 209-acre tract on the south side of Marshalltown.
-The north wing houses many of the vocational-technical programs.
+The north wing houses many of the career and technical education programs.
 The center section is the site of most classrooms and laboratories for instruction in the liberal arts and sciences.
-A physical education center (Babe Harder Complex) with facilities for large group meetings and the original College center (student union) and library are also a part of the central section of campus.
+Physical education facilities (Babe Harder Gym and Student Activities Center), Faust Student Union, and the MCC library are also a part of the central section of campus.
 The south wing includes facilities for the College's health career programs.